 Coconut oil provides your brain with MCT’s or medium-chain-triglycerides.
 What this means is that instead of the larger molecules which take longer to break down, these medium sized molecules can be used as a backup source of energy.
 Medium-chain-triglycerides readily cross the blood-brain barrier, which can in turn provide energy to brain cells.
 Without this energy brain cells can die.

 There are many articles, blogs and videos on Coconut oil and it’s benefits on the Internet.
 From claims of a treatment for dementia and alzheimer’s, to uses in your hair or on your teeth.
 You may want to think about researching and adding Coconut oil to your diet!

-Dark Green Vegetables, Leafy Vegetables, and Colorful Fruits and Vegetables-I read a book probably ten to fifteen years ago in which the author (I believe this was a Jordan Rubin book) equated dark green leafy vegetables to sunlight. (or electricity for humans) I think of our food as our batteries and as our power source.
+Dark Green Vegetables, Leafy Vegetables, and Colorful Fruits and Vegetables-I read a book probably ten to fifteen years ago in which the author (I believe this was a Jordan Rubin book?) equated dark green leafy vegetables to sunlight.
+(Or electricity for humans.)
+I think of our food as our batteries, fuel, and as our power source.

 New articles about the Microbiome are published on a regular basis, and there are all kinds of videos on this subject available on YouTube.
-This exciting Science is changing rapidly.
-It’s also changing the way many people look at health and disease.
+This exciting science is changing rapidly.
+It’s also changing the way many people look at health and many diseases.

 Lion’s Mane Mushroom